We Challenge You to Find a Lighter Saddle Than This 38g Gelu

 Best suited to: gravel bikes, road bikes, riders wanting low weight with more strength and riders who like the K shape but need more margin.

-The K-4 is probably the most sensible K-Series saddle for many riders.
+The K4 is probably the most practical K-Series saddle for many riders.
 It is still extremely light by normal saddle standards, but it gives more rider-weight margin and comes in at a more approachable price than the most extreme models.

 Best suited to: road bikes, MTB, fast recreational riding and riders who want the K-Series feel without going too extreme.